Folic acid Patient Tips

 - Rarely (and more likely with higher dosages): nausea, abdominal pain, skin reactions, sleep problems, loss of appetite, or seizures.

 - High levels of folic acid may mask vitamin B12 deficiency, so talk with your doctor before taking folic acid.
+Folic acid supplementation is not suitable for people with megaloblastic anemias in which vitamin B12 is deficient.

 - All of the B vitamins, including folic acid, are water-soluble; which means that the body does not store them.
 A regular intake is required.